How Long Should a Car Battery Last?

 Want to play it safe?
 “It’s a good rule of thumb that if your battery is around four years old, it is time to consider replacing it,” Burkhauser says.
 “Even if it seems OK.
 They always seem to fail at the most inconvenient times.

-Find out how to do a 10-minute car battery check-up.
+Find out how to test a car battery.

 How can you make car batteries last longer?

 Every year, you should have your mechanic test your battery and clean the terminals.
-(Here are more often overlooked services that can extend the life of your car.)
 And if it’s time to replace the battery, Piippo recommends that you buy one that’s at least as powerful as the one that originally came in the car.

 “If your car came from the factory with 650 cold cranking amps, the discount store may sell you a battery that has only 550 cranking amps but is still the correct physical size,” he says.
 Your mechanic will be able to tell you how much power you need in a new battery.

 A final thing to keep in mind: your battery has a warranty.
 “All automotive batteries come with a warranty and should be expected to last at least the life of the warranty,” says Jill Trotta, vice president of the automotive team for RepairPal.com.
 The longer the warranty, the more you should expect to pay.”

 Now that you know how long car batteries last, find out how to jump start a car safely.